Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 Notice how ~~igen~~ `de` (but) is used to counter a negative question.

-* Alex: Szia, nem beszélhetsz szabadon? - (Hi, are you free to talk? lit. can you not speak freely?)
+* Alex: Szia, nem tudunk most beszélni? - (Hi, are you free to talk? lit. are we not able to speak now?)
   * Barnabás: Dehogynem!
 Mi a baj? - (Quite the contrary!
 What's the matter?)
   * Barnabás: De (zavarsz), kicsit elfoglalt vagyok. - (But you are, I'm a litle busy.)